 Your health and dental plan is the first payer for your expenses.
 Submit your eligible health and dental claims to your plan first.
 When you receive your reimbursement, you will receive an Explanation of Benefits (EOB) showing how much of the submitted expenses have been reimbursed.
 You then submit the EOB to your spouse's plan, the second payer.

 The amount of reimbursement that you will receive from your spouse's plan will be based on the coverage provided under your spouse's plan.

-Your spouse's health and dental plan is the first payer for his, her or their expenses.
-Your spouse submits claims to his, her, or their plan first.
+Your spouse's health and dental plan is the first payer for https://example.com/his.her/ or their plan first.
 You submit the EOB to your plan for reimbursement of any amounts not reimbursed under your spouse's plan.
 The amount of reimbursement you will receive will be based on your plan's coverage.
 The first payer for dependent children's claims is the health or dental plan of the parent whose birthday falls first in the calendar year (not necessarily the oldest parent).